With COVID-19 circulating-especially amongst children-I go over what to do when your child is sick with COVID-19

 - If your child is listless, dehydrated, or inconsolable despite medicine like ibuprofen or acetaminophen as recommended for age, they should be evaluated.
 My fever YouTube video discusses this more.

-There have been a total of 6,431 cases as of date out of 8.5 million total COVID cases.
+There have been a total of 8,210 cases as of date out of 13.2 million total COVID cases.
 So although this is VERY rare, I need to talk about this because since we are seeing many COVID cases.
-I want to make sure families know what to look for with MISC.
-We are not sure how Omicron will impact MIS-C in children, but we are cautiously hopeful children will fare well with this strain.
+I want to make sure families know what to look for with MIS-C. The Omicron surge did cause some MIS-C but less to a degree than the delta surge, which is reassuring.

 MIS-C is thought to be an inflammatory response to a prior COVID exposure or infection.